Starch gelatinization: Process

 The gelatinization temperature of starch depends upon plant type and the amount of water present, pH, types and concentration of salt, sugar, fat and protein in the recipe, as well as starch derivatisation technology are used.
-Some types of unmodified native starches start swelling at 55 °C, other types at 85 °C. The gelatinization temperature of modified starch depends on, for example, the degree of cross-linking, acid treatment, or acetylation.
+Some types of unmodified native starches start swelling at 55 C, other types at 85 C. The gelatinization temperature of modified starch depends on, for example, the degree of cross-linking, acid treatment, or acetylation.

 Gel temperature can also be modified by genetic manipulation of starch synthase genes.
 Gelatinization temperature also depends on the amount of damaged starch granules; these will swell faster.
 Damaged starch can be produced, for example, during the wheat milling process, or when drying the starch cake in a starch plant.
 There is an inverse correlation between gelatinization temperature and glycemic index.
 High amylose starches require more energy to break up bonds to gelatinize into starch molecules.

 Gelatinization improves the availability of starch for amylase hydrolysis.
-So gelatinization of starch is used constantly in cooking to make the starch digestible or to thicken/bind water in roux, sauce, or soup.
+So gelatinization of starch is often used in cooking to make the starch digestible or to thicken/bind water in roux, sauce, or soup.